davilapa/pokedex-app/README.md

-# Consubanco Pokedex App
+# Pokedex App

-This a Pokedex App from Consubanco
+This a Pokedex App

 ## How to Run!

+Run `npm run dev`

 ## Stack